pyeprog/source_hunter/README.md

 ## limitation
 1. Support only python3 project (will support more language soon)
 2. Not support `import a as b` or `from a import b as c`
-3. Not support dependency analysis for now

 ## Change log
-- v0.33:
+- v0.40:
+    - Add support for dependency graph
-    - Add python parser and graphviz for pdf output
+    - refactor python parser
-- v0.34:
+- v0.36:
-    - Add support for parsing relative import of python project
+    - Add logger
+    - refactor parser
 - v0.35:
     - Add support for png and pdf output format
     - fix stdout mal-format
-- v0.36:
+- v0.34:
-    - Add logger
+    - Add support for parsing relative import of python project
+- v0.33:
-    - refactor parser
+    - Add python parser and graphviz for pdf output